IlyaLab/kramtools/pairwise/README.rst

 ..
 [5] A loosely structured string consisting of any additional
        information made available by the statistical test (e.g. number of ties in rank data, or number of empty cells in a contingency table).

+..
+[6] This (and the value and p-value) refer to the *within* feature
+       statistical test for bias resulting from missing values.

 For example, "<>f p%.5f" specifies printing of *both* feature names as well as the covariate p-value with 5 decimal places.
 A